ivukotic/FTS_indexer/README.md

 * ES_PASS
 * ES_HOST

-NB: for ATLAS Analytics this collector runs at UofC k8s cluster in aaas namespace.
+NB: for ATLAS Analytics this collector runs at UofC k8s cluster in aaas namespace or CERN k8s in default namespace.
 It is started by regular "containers" scripts as a deployment.